Liliana Valenzuela

 Recipient of Awards in translation, journalism, fiction, and poetry, including the Alicia Gordon Award for Word Artistry in Translation; the Chicano/Latino Award, first prize in fiction; the Christina Sergeyevna Award, first prize in poetry; Texas Associated Press first prize in features and first prize in news, among others.

-Served as a director for the American Translators Association from 2005 to 2008 and I’m a 2013 Hispanic Austin Leadership program alumnus.
+Served as a director for the American Translators Association from 2005 to 2008.
+2013 Hispanic Austin Leadership program alumna.
 Provided pro bono interpreting services for Hospice Austin for several years.
 Led writing workshops for Zilker Elementary’s Young Writers Conference and volunteered at Matthews Elementary.
+Past writing instructor at the Macondo Writers Workshop, founded by Sandra Cisneros.
+Inaugural fellow of CantoMundo, a national organization of Latino poets.
+Served on the CantoMundo organizing committee from 2019 to 2020.

 References and translation samples available on request.